getlantern/grtrack/README.md

 # grtrack
 A utility that helps check for goroutine leaks.
+This is primarily intended for tests.